AlejandroV-A/ros2_quadrotor_simulator/COPILOT.md

    - Delay and synchronization effects

 5. **Time Management**: The system must be able to run in:
-   - Strict real-time
+   - Strict real-time with high precision
-   - Accelerated or slowed time
+   - Slower-than-real-time when needed for debugging
    - With pause and resume capability

 ## Design Patterns to Use